 Visceral fat, also know as belly fat, is found in the abdominal cavity.
 It can be very harmful to your body and can contribute to various diseases.
 It is nothing to ashamed of because everyone has it, even those who have flat abs.
 Luckily, you can fix this.
 Continue reading for 4 tips on how to burn visceral fat.

 Stress can also be a factor when considering visceral fat.
 Stress can stimulate the body's adrenal glands and cause it to produce more cortisol, which is a stress hormone.
 Too much cortisol can contribute to visceral fat.
-Besides this, stress has many other side affects and people handle it in different ways.
+Besides this, stress has many other side effects and people handle it in different ways.
 If you are someone who craves food when stressed, this will increase your calorie count and lead to gaining more belly fat.
-Women who have larger hips in relation to their thighs is a marker for visceral fat.
+Women who have larger hips in relation to their thighs are a marker for visceral fat.
 With this, these women tend to produce more cortisol when stressed.
-There are many factors that can be used to reduce stress.
+There are many factors that can be used to reduce stress, thus reducing visceral belly fat.
 Some activities you can try to do to relieve stress is exercising, meditation, or spending time with family or friends.